 Now the tips on capturing amazing visuals apply here, too: get creative when and where you can.
-From framing to editing to filter to soundtrack — go ham.
-The cool thing with video is that, other than time, there really are no limits.
+From framing to editing to filter to a soundtrack — go ham.
+The cool thing with video is that other than time, there really are no limits.

 No one likes a one-sided conversation.
 So instead of just talking to your audience, start a dialogue.
 When you engage with your market, you gain insight on what they think — be it through likes, shares, or the comments they leave behind.

 Your captions are the best place to start.
 Whenever applicable, invite people to respond to your posts.
 If you’re sharing a new kind of shoe or bag, ask your followers what they think.
 Invite them to share their opinions in the comments section.
 If you’re thinking of collaborating with an artist, get your audience to weigh in on who they’d love to see.
 Not only does this provide you with valuable research, but it also helps build affinity between your market and your brand.

 Posting teasers and holding promos are great ways to excite your market, too.
 Not only do these give people more reason to keep following you, but they also allow you to show gratitude to your followers, which definitely puts you in a good light with the rest of your audience.